 Indravati National Park

-Indravati-National-Park Though there are several best parks to see wildlife in India, if you especially want to explore the central region of the country then simply head to Indravati National Park.
-Considered as one of the finest protected forest area and a tiger reserve in Chhattisgarh, the park is mainly famous for having the last remaining population of rare Indian wild buffalo.
-The unique topography of the park also supports a large number of wildlife including both herbivores and carnivores.
-Visitors can easily approach Indravati National Park from Jagdalpur in Bastar district.
+While there are several excellent parks to experience wildlife in India, if you wish to explore the central region of the country, Indravati National Park is an ideal choice.
+Considered one of the finest protected forest areas and a prominent tiger reserve in Chhattisgarh, the park is especially known for sheltering the last remaining population of the rare Indian wild buffalo.

 Khangchendzonga National Park

-Khangchendzonga-National-Park Looking for amazing unknown wildlife places to visit in India then why not visit the striking Khangchendzonga National Park?
-Named after the mighty mountain Kanchenjunga, the park is one among the few high-altitude national parks in India.
-Earlier known as Kanchenjunga National Park, the park is located in the North Sikkim District.
-Along with abundance of flora, mammal and avifauna species, the presence of various glaciers and Lepcha tribal settlements within the biosphere reserve makes it a very interesting place for fun-filled adventure holidays.
+Earlier known as Kanchenjunga National Park, it is located in the North Sikkim district.
+Along with its rich diversity of flora, mammals, and birdlife, the presence of glaciers and traditional Lepcha tribal settlements within the biosphere reserve makes it a fascinating destination for adventure and nature lovers.

 Namdapha National Park